Blockstream/satellite/doc/tbs.md

 sudo dnf install python3 iproute iptables dvb-apps v4l-utils
 ```

-Specifically on Fedora 31 and 32, package `dvb-apps` is not available via the
+On Fedora, package `dvb-apps` is not available via the main dnf repository.
+In
-main dnf repository.
-In this case, you can install it from our repository, by
+this case, you can install it from our repository by running:
-running:

 ```
 sudo dnf copr enable blockstream/satellite